skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 bulletPackage: free
 ```

-In GraphQL, mutations is the way to allow GraphQL clients(or external parties) to modify your dataset.
+In GraphQL, mutations are the way to allow GraphQL clients(or external parties) to modify your dataset.

-Defining mutations is much similar to defining queries.
-Only difference is how you implement the logic inside the mutation.
+Defining mutations is very similar to defining queries.
+The only difference is how you implement the logic inside the mutation.

 Let's define some mutations.